Hi, I’m Nic! My husband, two kids, and I have been out cruising the world since 2016. We have sailed about 15,000nm, almost halfway around the world.

 The advice that is being dolled out in many Facebook groups and online forums where future cruisers are going for information is mostly from armchair sailors with no real cruising experience.

-Our Goal with ‘Become a Cruiser’ is to Inform and Educate
+My Goal with ‘Become a Cruiser’ is to Inform and Educate

 My goal with ‘Become a Cruiser’ is to inform and educate.
 I want to give you the knowledge to make informed decisions before casting off.
 So that when the time comes to bid land life goodbye you are prepared.
 And that you are relaxed, educated, and ready to go.
 I will not give you lessons on how to sail.
 But may throw in the odd super-helpful piece of information we wished we had known at the start of our cruising adventure.